omram89/rfsck/README.md

-This is the repository for "Towards Robust File System Checkers" (FAST'18).
+This is the repository for the "Towards Robust File System Checkers" project published in the proceedings of the 16th USENIX Conference on File and Storage Technologies (FAST'18).

 The repository contains the following: